oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Check is a unit testing framework for C. It features a simple interface for defining unit tests, putting little in the way of the developer.
-Tests are run in a separate address space, so both assertion failures and code errors that cause segmentation faults or other signals can be caught.
-Test results are reportable in the following: Subunit, TAP, XML, and a generic logging format.
+Check is a unit testing framework for C. It features a simple interface fordefining unit tests, putting little in the way of the developer.
+Tests arerun in a separate address space, so both assertion failures and code errorsthat cause segmentation faults or other signals can be caught.
+Test resultsare reportable in the following: Subunit, TAP, XML, and a generic loggingformat.

-**URL**
+**More Information**

 https://libcheck.github.io/check/